-The minimum initial investment in Institutional Class Shares by any investor is \$1 million and the minimum initial investment in Investor Class Shares by any investor is \$25,000.
+The minimum initial investment in Institutional Class Shares by any investor is \$1 million.
 However, the Fund, in its sole discretion, may accept investments below the minimum with respect to Institutional Class Shares.
 Shares may be purchased by principals and employees of the Investment Manager or its affiliates and their immediate family members without being subject to the minimum investment requirements.
-The Shares will initially be issued at \$25.00 per share and thereafter the purchase price for each class of Shares will be based on the NAV per Share of that Class as of the date such Shares are purchased.
+The purchase price for each class of Shares is based on the NAV per Share of that Class as of the date such Shares are purchased.